Pellston Public Schools

-Pellston Public Schools is a school district located in Pellston, Michigan.
-It consists of Pellston Elementary School and Pellston Middle/High School.
-The district mascot is the hornet.
+Pickford Public Schools is a public school district in Northern Michigan.
 Most of the district is in Emmet County.
 There it includes Pellston, Carp Lake, Levering, and portions of Brutus.
 Townships included are all of Bliss, Center, and McKinley, and sections of Carp Lake, Maple River, Pleasantview, Readmond, and Wawatam.
 Portions of the district are in Cheboygan County.
 There it includes Burt Township and portions of Hebron Township and Munro Township.

+History

+On February 6, 1932, Pellston's schools burned down.
+A ten-room school, still currently in use, was built to replace it.

+Pellston Elementary's open house and dedication was held on November 7, 1969.
+The building's architecture firm was Manson, Jackson and Kane of Lansing.